 Sometimes a question can’t wait for the next meeting.
 Accredited La Leche League Leaders are experienced mothers trained to address your breastfeeding concerns.
 Help is free but we ask that you respect our volunteers’ time!

 LLL of Salt Lake City warmline: (801) 251-MILK or (801) 251-6455

 The warmline is the quickest way to reach the next available Leader.
 Ring us up!
-Don’t forget to ask about the next get-together for nursing moms — our meetings in Sugar House and the Avenues are great opportunities to learn more about breastfeeding in an informal setting.
-Bring that baby carrier you can’t figure out, network with other moms… Sometimes the help you need goes beyond breastfeeding!
+Don’t forget to ask about upcoming meetings — great way to learn more about breastfeeding in an informal setting.
+Bring that baby carrier you can’t figure out, network with other parents… Sometimes the help you need goes beyond breastfeeding!

 Leaders welcome all breastfeeding questions but some have special interests.
 To reach a specific Leader you may have met at a meeting or would like to follow up with, contact: